Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated

 \subsection{Spinorial representation}

-The single-particle wavefunctions of the non-collinear spin \ac{KS} Hamiltonian (\ref{Eq:HNC-SDFT}) are in spinorial form.
-Spinors are two-dimensional vectors that transform according to the \texttt{SU(2)} representation of the three-dimensional rotation group.
+The single-particle wavefunctions of the non-collinear spin \ac{KS} Hamiltonian (\ref{eq:HNC-SDFT}) are in spinorial form.
+Spinors are two-dimensional mathematical objects that transform according to the \texttt{SU(2)} representation of the three-dimensional rotation group.
+This is

-In practice, this means we need to include an additional index in the representations of the orbitals that also have indices for the states and basis coefficients.
+In practice, this means we need to include an additional index in the representations of the spinorial orbitals, that also have indices for the states and basis coefficients.

+A key code-design consideration is how to include this new index both in terms of representation and memory layout to have a code that is at the same time simple, easy to read, and efficient.
+All with the additional challenge of using the same code for spin unpolarized, collinear, and non-collinear simulations.

-We have found that to obtain the most efficient memory layout, it is better to have the spinor index in the middle of the array, in between the basis coefficient and orbital indices.
+We have found that to obtain the most efficient memory layout, it is better to have the spinor index in the middle of the array, in between the basis coefficient (slowest index) and orbital indices (fastest index).
 In this way, there are three possible views of the wave-function array.
 The first one is to have the spinor index explicitly, for operations that involve spinor components like application to the potential or the calculation of the spin density.
-The second view is a 2-dimensional array obtained by flattening the spinor and orbital indices to effectively duplicate the number of states.
+The second view is a 2-dimensional array obtained by \emph{flattening} the spinor and state indices to effectively duplicate the number of states.